metaplex-foundation/docs/docs/candy-machine-v2/01-getting-started.md

 The steps described here will create a wallet to be used in the Solana `devnet` environment.
 In normal circumstances you would redact your mnemonic, store it somewhere safe and take advantage of the `--outfile` flag.

-To create a new wallet, we will use the `solana-keygen` commnand:
+To create a new wallet, we will use the `solana-keygen` command:

 ```bash
 solana-keygen new --outfile ~/.config/solana/devnet.json